lin-jennifer/site-academic/content/publication/CSR16/index.md

 url_video: ""
 ---

+## Media Coverage

-*This report was also published in the [Washington Post's Monkey Cage](https://www.washingtonpost.com/politics/2020/10/20/these-9-swing-states-will-see-biggest-blue-shift-ballots-are-counted-after-election/) -- Full text PDF is included in the "Blog" Button above.*
+This report was also published in the [Washington Post's Monkey Cage](https://www.washingtonpost.com/politics/2020/10/20/these-9-swing-states-will-see-biggest-blue-shift-ballots-are-counted-after-election/) -- Full text PDF is included in the "Blog" Button above.

+## On Twitter

+{{< tweet 1324752880096714752 >}}

+{{< tweet 1323405743358386187 >}}